 How Psychotherapy Can Help

 Sometimes we get stuck or we may feel like we can't get out of our own way.
 Covid has also been a difficult time as we experience this collective trauma and the loss of normalcy.
 Research shows the healthiest individuals pursue counseling.
 You are not alone.
-Talking to a mental health professional is a great first step in understanding more about yourself, your needs and the changes that you want to make in your life.
+Talking to a mental health professional is a great first step in understanding more about yourself, your needs and the changes that you want to implement in your life.

 My Role as a Therapist